abdelkarimanouer/Stone-Paper-Scissors-Game/README.md

 The result will be displayed instantly, and the win counters for both sides will be updated.

 ## Technologies Used
-Programming Language: C#
+Programming Language: C#.
-Graphical Interface: Windows Forms
+Graphical Interface: Windows Forms.
-Image and Resource Management: Resources

 ## Notes
 The code is simple and beginner-friendly.